Lac-Mégantic rail disaster: Criminal investigation

 The United Steelworkers union in Quebec, which represents the engineer and controller, has denounced the failure to lay charges against CEO Ed Burkhardt, and is raising funds for the legal defence of unionised workers whom it identifies as scapegoats.

 The defective locomotive MMA 5017, a key piece of evidence in the criminal enquiry, inexplicably turned up at the former MMA Derby Yard in Milo, Maine, as part of a collection of equipment destined to an August 2014 auction on behalf of the Bangor Savings Bank, a creditor.
-The engine was removed from the auction in response to Sûreté du Québec objections.

-MMA's train engineer Thomas Harding, manager of train operations Jean Demaître and railway traffic controller Richard Labrie were charged with 47 counts of criminal negligence causing death.
+Harding, Demaître and Labrie were charged with 47 counts of criminal negligence causing death.